 How to Get a Job Coding From Home

-To get a remote coding job, all you need to do is search for your desired role with the keyword remote.
+To get a remote coding job, all that job seekers need to do is search for their desired role with the keyword “remote.”
 Keep in mind that many remote coding jobs are freelance positions, where you’ll need to constantly book new clients.
 There are lots of work-from-home coding jobs out there, so update your resume, polish your portfolio, and start applying.

 Best Coding Jobs From Home: FAQ

-Many coders work from home because, for the most part, their responsibilities can be accomplished remotely.
-This makes coding careers a great option if you value flexibility, though to be a successful remote worker you’ll need to be able to work efficiently and meet deadlines without direct supervision.
+Many coders work from home because, for the most part, their responsibilities can be accomplished remotely on a computer.
+This makes coding careers a great option if you value flexibility, though to be a successful remote worker you’ll need to be able to work efficiently and meet deadlines without direct supervision from managers.

 What are the best remote coding companies?